 Anglers are required to use tournament-legal non-offset circle hooks.
 J-hooks may only be used for non-baited lures.

-Up to six rods and four teasers (a dredge is considered a teaser) are permitted to be in the water at any given time is permitted for all tournaments.
+Up to six rods and four teasers (a dredge is considered a teaser) are permitted to be in the water at any given time, regardless of whether a mate has touched the line or is reeling one in.
+If there are more than six lines in the water and a fish is hooked at that time, regardless of the line it is hooked on, the fish is disqualified.
 Anglers can rotate rods at their own discretion.

 The hook-up must be carried out by one angler without assistance from fellow anglers or crew.
 Once a fish is hooked, it is prohibited to transfer the rod to another angler.
 Anyone can touch the lines as long as the registered angler plays a fish from start to conclusion.
 It is in the best interest of the team not to allow a non-angler to participate in reeling in a line.
 If a fish happens to strike the bait the non-angler is reeling in, then the rod is disqualified.
-Teams should not allow mates or guests to reel in lines; if they do it will be at their own risk of having that fish disqualified.
-One angler may fight two fish as long as he only puts the second reel’s drag in strike and does not touch the rod until first fish is caught or lost.
+Teams should not allow mates or guests to reel in lines; if they do it will be at their own risk of having that fish disqualified or if there are more than six lines in the water, having any fish that strikes a line at that time disqualified.
+One angler may fight two fish as long as he only puts the second reel’s drag in strike and does not touch the rod until the first fish is caught or lost.